The dynamics of discovery and the Heaps-Zipf relationship: Dependence of scaling deviations on sequence length

 \section{Dependence of scaling deviations on sequence length}

 We have shown that individual music listening (over the course of several years) and web browsing (over several weeks) exhibit exploration dynamics that differ markedly from the paradigmatic case of written texts, where Heaps' law was originally observed.
-In the latter, the accumulation of novel elements follows a relatively smooth and universal trend, whereas in music or web navigation, discovery is intertwined with strong repetition and user-specific content preferences \cite{sguerra_ex2vec_2023,sguerra_discovery_2022}.
+In the latter, the accumulation of novel elements follows a relatively smooth and universal trend, whereas in music or web navigation, discovery is intertwined with strong repetition and listener-specific content preferences \cite{sguerra_ex2vec_2023,sguerra_discovery_2022}.
 One important consequence of these differences is that, for a given empirical rank–frequency distribution $p(r)$—which gives the number of tokens associated with each type—very different scaling exponents $\alpha$ can emerge depending on the discovery process, that is on the temporal ordering of the token sequence $D(k)$.
-More precisely, we find that the exponent $\alpha$ measured on empirical (ordered) sequences is often substantially different from the value $\alpha^*$ obtained by reshuffling the same sequence, which corresponds to a scenario of random exploration drawn from the same catalog.
-This discrepancy indicates that the exponent reflects not just the frequency distribution $p(r)$, but also system-specific temporal correlations in the discovery process.
+The bottom line of Figure~\ref{fig:delta_exp_seq_length} shows that the exponent $\alpha$ measured on empirical (ordered) sequences is often substantially different from the value $\alpha^*$ obtained by reshuffling the same sequence, which corresponds to a scenario of random exploration drawn from the same catalog.
+This discrepancy indicates that the exponent of the power-law fit reflects not just the frequency distribution $p(r)$, but also system-specific temporal correlations in the discovery process.

 To better understand this deviation, we investigate how the absolute difference $|\alpha - \alpha^*|$ depends on the length of the sequence.
 To do this, we truncate each sequence at different values of $k_{\max}$, and compute the absolute difference $|\alpha - \alpha^*|$ for each truncation point.
 Figure~\ref{fig:delta_exp_seq_length} shows the results as a heatmap (darker colors indicate higher point density), along with a linear regression line to guide the eye.
+As shown in this figure, we find that for music listening, the difference $|\alpha - \alpha^*|$ increases with sequence length, unlike in the case of written texts where the difference is essentially small and constant.
+This result suggest that human exploration of large music catalogs increasingly deviates from random exploration as the sequence grows longer.
+It further indicates that estimating a single exponent $\alpha$ over a given sequence compresses multiple heterogeneous factors into a single parameter—namely, the attention distribution $p(r)$ and the temporal correlations of the sequence (e.g., repetition vs. novelty) compressed into the scaling exponent $\alpha$.
+The relative contributions of these factors themselves depend on the sequence length, which is often arbitrarily constrained by data availability.